LBL-EESA/alquimia-dev/doc/batch-tests.rst

 -------------------------------------

-Calcite, short time steps, and pflotran native constraints
+Calcite, short time steps, and PFloTran native constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Test the alquimia interface with mineral dissolution/precipitation for
 a short simulation time and short time steps (no changes to calcite
 volume fraction).
 The initial condition is specified by name only,
-causing alquimia look for a pflotran native constraint with that name.
+causing alquimia look for a PFloTran native constraint with that name.

 **Status: fail**